theoludwig/html-w3c-validator/README.md

 **html-w3c-validator** is a CLI tool to validate multiple html pages using [validator.w3.org](https://validator.w3.org/).

-You might use a JavaScript framework or simply use HTML: **you should validate your production HTML** and this validation should be part of your CI/CD pipeline (tests, linting, etc.).
+You might use a JavaScript framework or simply use HTML but **you should always validate your production HTML** and this validation should be part of your CI/CD pipeline (tests, linting, etc.).

 ### Why should I validate my HTML pages?